SchuylerG22/LondonHouseProject/README.md

-# jekyll-project-template
+# LondonHouseProject

 Write a tagline here!

-By Your Name, Boston College
+By Schuyler Gardner, Boston College

 ## About